madtrick/simplekv/LOG.md

 - Splitting the key namespace creates a problem.
 With the original design (primary/backups) the sequence number had the same semantics across all nodes.
 Now that each node is the owner of a portion of the namespace each one has it's own sequence.
 - I can create one log file per node & namespace.
 So when a node replicates values from another node it will write those to a separate logfile, where a sequence is kept.
+- Each node will run multiple KV stores.
+One for the namespace it owns and one for each namespace it replicates.
+- Having one sequence per namespace won't work if I move to consistent hashing.
+Or if I was to increase/decrease the size of the cluster.
+I would have to merge different namespaces where the same sequence number might have different meanings.

 # 27-08-2023